-Sakuragi from Rainbow Nisha Rokubou No Shichinin.
+Anchan from Rainbow Nisha Rokubou No Shichinin.
 This guy is looked up to by the other 6 main characters, including The Hero, after he completely tears them up in a 6 on 1 boxing match in a prison cell.
 He's also extraordinarily durable.
-He lives through nearly being burned alive in a locked cell, and being starved and paralyzed with ice cold water until he could just barely see those white pearly gates as his friends carry him in an epic prison breakout, only to die from a stab to the chest while on his way to see Mario's Heroic Rematch.
-This fatal blow is delivered, of course, by none other than the evil prison guard, Ishihara, who was so doped up on drugs that he didn't even know he killed anybody.
+He lives through nearly being burned alive in a locked cell, and being starved and paralyzed with ice cold water until he could just barely see those white pearly gates as his friends carry him in an epic prison breakout, only to die from a stab wound and a barrage of bullets while on his way to see Mario's Heroic Rematch.

 Leomon and his subspecies in every Digimon series in which he's an ally.

 Cho-san from 20th Century Boys, the detective so awesome had he not died he would have resolved the plot of the entire manga 21 in-series and 7 real-life years earlier than without him.